apsz3/imogen/README.md

 # Imogen
-A DSL for generating and composing images, with Pillow providing the rendering backend.
+A DSL for generating and composing images from geometric primitives, with Pillow providing the rendering backend.

 ```
 $ poetry install .